Joz3d/Q3A-RandRote/README.md

 Two best friends were so young at the turn of the century, and so nerdy, playing their Q3A instead of getting laid.

 20 years later, busy in their now post-laid, with actual-wives-and-children lives (👍🏻🎊), they are separated by a continent, but alas, they have indeed noticed that Internet connections are so much faster now.
 They could probably even setup a Q3A server somehwere in the middle of the country and both get reasonable pings?
 Yes, they can!
-Some of that dot-com dark fiber is indeed glowing!
+Some of that dot-com dark fiber really is glowing!

 The fragging has picked up right where it left off.
 But how about randomizing that damn map rotation!?